- Download our Delhi Schools Guide

 Cost of living in Delhi chart

-Prices may vary depending on the product and service provider.
-The list below shows average prices for Delhi in November 2023.
+Prices are in Indian rupees (INR) and may vary depending on the product and service provider.
+The list below shows average prices for Delhi in August 2025.

 Accommodation (monthly rent) | |